Home

 “intriguing and strikingly effective” – BBC Radio 3 Record Review

-In addition to frequent appearances as an a-cappella ensemble, Corvus places particular emphasis on its instrumental collaborations.
-Ongoing projects include voices and saxophones with the Ferio Saxophone Quartet, upper voices and harp with Louise Thomson, and contemporary explorations of Renaissance soundworlds with instrumental duo Music on the Edge.
+In addition to frequent appearances as an a cappella ensemble, Corvus places emphasis on its instrumental collaborations.
+Ongoing projects include upper voices and harp with Louise Thomson, voices and saxophones with the Ferio Saxophone Quartet, and contemporary explorations of Renaissance soundworlds with instrumental duo Music on the Edge.
+This season they look forward to a new collaboration with violinist Fenella Humphreys to present ’Shared Ground’, an exploration of artistic responses to the poetry of George Herbert, featuring a new commission for voices and violin by Alec Roth.

 “Close of harmony, cool of rhythm, and totally stirring of spirit.”